White Hutchinson white paper

 When providing food service in a variety of cultures and settings, special religious and local practices have to be taken into consideration in the design of the seating areas and the kitchen, sanitation practices, food selection and food preparation.

-Sometimes meeting parents' needs means stepping outside societal paradigms.
-To address parents' concerns about the unhealthy effect of cola and soda drinks on their children, LouLou Al Dugong's in Dubai offers no soda drinks, only fruit juices, including fresh-squeezed ones.
-This operating decision supported parents in not having to say "no" to their children's choices when they visited the café.
-The value of children's nutrition and health came first in this facility.
+Sometimes meeting parents’ needs means stepping outside societal paradigms.
+To address parents’ concerns about the unhealthy effect of cola and soda drinks on their children, LouLou Al Dugong’s in Dubai offered no soda drinks, only fruit juices, including fresh-squeezed ones.
+This operating decision supported parents in not having to say “no” to their children’s choices when they visited the café.
+The value of children’s nutrition and health came first in this facility.

 Food rules by which you can prosper